MohamedElhagry/Some-Compression-Algorithms/README.md

 # Some-Compression-Algorithms
-Some algorithms I implements for the data compression course.
+Some algorithms I implemented for the data compression course.